godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

     they work as intended.

-If you are a designated Godot maintainer ("Member" on GitHub), you've likely demonstrated skill, knowledge and capacity for better judgement when writing, reviewing and improving Godot engine code and experience.
+If you are a designated Godot maintainer ("Member" on GitHub), you've likely demonstrated skill, knowledge, and capacity for better judgement when writing, reviewing, and improving Godot engine code and experience.
 You are entrusted with keeping Godot moving forward, so feel free to exercise your maintainer power to achieve that.

 One part of that power is reviewing and merging pull requests, created by your teammates and other contributors.
 You may not even realize it, but you have full control of that green "Merge" button and are encouraged to use it.
-But there are a few rules, checks and recommendations that you need to keep in mind before proceeding to do that.
+But there are a few rules, checks, and recommendations that you need to keep in mind before proceeding to do that.

 Now, some of the things stated below may look obvious, but this is not